Last Updated: April 9, 2021

 It’s important for US citizens to come out of their education, get into a successful career, and make sure they are financially stable.
 However, this is hard to achieve that with student loans looming.

 But that’s far from the country’s most common debt problem…

-Credit card debt is one of the biggest debt problems that households face in the modern world.
-It’s estimated among the 38.1% with credit card debt, the average sum owed is around $16,048!
+Credit card debt is one of the biggest financial problems that households face in the modern world.
+According to estimates, 45.4% of families carry some sort of credit card debt.

 Credit cards are an important safety net for some families.